ypokkinen/test/README.md

 # test
-Git test for Ubuntu 14.04
+Git test for Ubuntu 16.04

-This test tree is not in use.
+Here are a few scipt files for admin maintenance.